Find the Best Password

 Most for my money

-Your Password Manager Matches
+Your Top Matches

 Our quiz evaluates five leading password managers across 15 scoring dimensions.
 Your answers about use case, devices, budget, privacy preferences, and priorities are weighted to produce a personalized ranking.
 The primary use case and top priority carry the heaviest weights (25% each) because they're the strongest predictors of which tool you'll actually be happy with.